 This is the first step of recovery.
 The starting place that will bring back self-confidence, clear thoughts, and healthy decision-making.
 Ultimately, ours’ is an ability to influence.
 Where strategy for life lives.
-Once we begin to think of ourselves in this way – as influencing others – we then start looking at the impact we’re having.
-The way we are influencing.
+Once we begin to think of ourselves in this way – as influencing ourselves and others – we then start looking at the emotional impact we’re having.
+The way we are influencing creates and atmosphere.
 At this very point, our lives begin to change.

 But I’m one of those guys that just can’t have too many shirts, and so I make a lot of decisions spontaneously, impulsively.
 But what if I’m hoping to buy a new Lexus in the spring?
 Or I’m looking forward to a romantic vacation with my spouse on the Mexican Riviera this March.
 Well maybe I can have them all and perhaps I cannot.
-What’s directing your life?
+What’s directing life?
+Long-term strategy or impulse?

 One thing is for sure, that whatever we want from life, if we don’t stop to plan and reflect upon our more long-term goals, we’re more likely to end up pushing them further away, substituting them with short-term immediate gratification.
 Living life spontaneously, responding to the day to day pressures of life, we don’t stop to plan, days come and go, and we wonder why life is the way it is.
 I may have a closet full of shirts, but I’m driving a 10-year-old Civic, plus I’m getting flabby around the waste and feeling miserable about life.